Skip to main content

 Quick Example

-Here’s how simple it is to create an AI-powered function:
+Here’s how simple it is to create an agent-backed function:

 from typing import Literal